dan1elt0m/binary-cookies-reader/README.md

 ```bash
 pip install binary-cookies-parser
 ```
-If you want to use the bcr CLI, it's recommended to use pipx to install the package in an isolated environment.
+If you want to use the parser as CLI, it's recommended to use pipx to install the package in an isolated environment.

 ## Usage
 After installation, you can use the command-line interface to read a binary cookies file: